entlaabstudio/rplayer/README.md

 ## Tips:

 * by using the {base_url} tag anywhere in the texts, you get the full address of RPlayer, which is unknown on Web3 in advance

-## Known issues:

-**Booting does not work on a full IPFS node of Opera**.
-I think the problem is on the browser side, because it does not have an overview of the sizes of loaded files, statuses (everything is automatically 200) and the amount of data already loaded.
-In addition, it constantly reads data that should have been cached.
-So even in my opinion, the cache does not work as it should.
-The implementation of IPFS in this browser does not seem to be complete, and I hope it is only a matter of time before it fixes itself.
-Sorry for troubles.
-I do not recommend a full Opera node.